-First, A325 and A490 bolts are produced with a heavy hex head configuration which provides a wider bearing surface over which to distribute the load.
+First, grade A325 and A490 bolts are produced with a heavy hex head configuration which provides a wider bearing surface over which to distribute the load.
 Grade 5 and 8 bolts are produced to standard hex cap screw configuration and therefore cannot distribute the load as much as is needed for structural applications.

-Second, the shank length (non-threaded portion of the body) on the A325 and A490 bolts is designed to be greater (shorter thread lengths) than your standard hex bolt or hex cap screw.
+Second, the shank length (non-threaded portion of the body) on the grade A325 and A490 bolts is designed to be greater (shorter thread lengths) than your standard hex bolt or hex cap screw.
 Remember, the weakest section of standard carbon steel fasteners is through the threaded region.
 Minute design changes such as this can create a stronger tensile connection.

 Third, the difference in thread length is also likely to result in a change in shear strength.
 The following two diagrams demonstrate this difference: